abdrahmansoltan/Learning-Notes/Git/02-Github.md

 ## Github workflow

-Github is a service that hosts Git-repositories in the cloud and makes it easier to collaborate with other people.
+Github is a **Hosting Service** that hosts Git-repositories in the cloud and makes it easier to collaborate with other people.

+- It's not correct to say that "Github is Git but on the web" as Git can do things that Github can't do and vice versa

 ![github_workflow](./img/github_workflow.PNG)